-But such a way and society is largely incompatible with modernist capitalism incarnate in property as inviolable and the sovereign individual, as all of these must be subservient to the ethics and goods as outlined by the community which operates on the Way in accordance with the communities Way.
+But such a way and order is largely incompatible with modernist capitalism incarnate in property as inviolable, and the sovereign individual, as all of these must be subservient to the ethics and goods as outlined by the community which operates on the Way in accordance with the communities Way.

 Such an understanding is made clear in MacIntyre’s introduction to ‘After Virtue’